A Guide To Edilians Clay Roof Tiles

 Commitment to sustainable development

 Edilians roof tiles are BREEAM certificated with an A+ rating.
 They are particularly sensitive to the problems of sustainable development.
-Strict standards in place for the manufacturing of the tiles in terms of emissions, water usage and waste management, and they are committed to continually improve their industrial processes.
+They also have strict standards in place for the manufacturing of the tiles in terms of emissions, water usage and waste management, and are committed to continually improve their industrial processes.
 Their sites are certified ISO 1400, they respect the standards of the Kyoto Agreement and are constantly reviewing their policies regarding optimising energy consumption.

 Have an enquiry before placing your order?
 Our knowledgeable staff are on hand ready to answer any questions you may have.
 Find your local depot here or use our LiveChat now!